 While visiting the Magic Kingdom and the rest of the Disney theme parks right now, many of the normal services and experiences you are used to are not currently running.

-Magic Kingdom Extra Magic Hours are always some of the best times to visit the Magic Kingdom, and usually every week there are morning and evening Extra Magic Hours which let Disney World Resort guests come before other guests or stay later, enjoying the attractions with lower waits.
+Extra Magic Hours are always some of the best times to visit the Magic Kingdom, and in the past there were morning and evening Extra Magic Hours which let Disney World Resort guests come before other guests or stay later, enjoying the attractions with lower waits.

 Hard Ticked Events